Accelize/drm/doc/drm_library_installation.rst

 * Ubuntu (Last stable version) [#f3]_

 .. [#f2] No packages are provided.
-.. [#f3] Packages are only provided for last version available.
+.. [#f3] Packages are only provided for the last available version.

 Installation from packages
 --------------------------